Skip to main content

 --retention '{"Mode": "COMPLIANCE", "RetainUntilDate": "2027-12-31T00:00:00Z"}' \

 Retention can be extended but never shortened.
-You can move the RetainUntilDate further into the future, but you cannot bring it closer.
-Attempting to shorten a Compliance mode retention period returns a 403 AccessDenied error.
+You can move RetainUntilDate further into the future, but you cannot bring it closer.
+Attempting to shorten a Compliance mode retention period returns 403 AccessDenied.

 Checking retention status